 Access to the City

 There are two public transport options to the CBD.
-There is an accessible free shuttle bus that operates on weekdays from the cruise terminal to the arts precinct in the city near the Flinders Street Station.
+There is an accessible shuttle bus that operates on weekdays from the cruise terminal to the arts precinct in the city near the Flinders Street Station.

-An accessible tram service (route 109) operates from the Beacon Cove terminus right into the centre of the centre with stops along Collins Street.
+An accessible tram service (route 109) operates from the Beacon Cove terminus right into the centre of the city with stops along Collins Street.
 Route 109 operates flat floor roll in trams from elevated tram platforms.
 Each platform has a 1 in 14 ramp at one end for wheelchair users.
 The accessible stops are: